VP Eng | ILM Executive Coach | Neurodivergent | Chief Racoon Officer

 Giving someone without engineering knowledge an AI agent doesn't make them an engineer.
 It makes them a baby with a dangerous power tool.

-March 03, 2026 | programming, spicy
+March 03, 2026 | programming, personal-development, spicy

 -